andrewfolga/lab-escape/README.md

 **Testing instructions**

 1. For Unit tests run the following command:

         `./gradlew clean test`

 2. For Integration tests run the following command:

         `./gradlew clean itest`

     There are test data files in `data` directory that are used in integration tests to simulate simultaneous requests with big data sets (see `large.txt`).

+**Running instructions**

+Please run the following:

+    `./gradlew -PmainClass=tide.labyrinth.Main execute`